(Corrects spelling of Miller Canfield law firm)

 - Ernst & Young retained as financial restructuring adviser

-- Conway MacKenzie retained as operational restructuring adviser
+- Conway MacKenzie retained as operational restructuring

 - Milliman retained as pension and health care adviser